Revd. Dr. Robert Adam Opala, Rector

 We hope that you can find the information you are looking for about our Church, but if not please contact us.

-In these pages you will find out about our church community, when our services are, what we do in them, and what kinds of things we do together.
+In these pages you will find out about our church community, when our services are, what we do in them, and what kinds of things we do together, especially during this time of pandemic.
 We welcome you to our church to join us in worshipping God.

 We hope you will find faith and friendship among us.
 Some of us have been here for many years, others are fairly new.
 We all see our Church’s worship, life and work as important to our lives and we hope that you will too.